FINANCIAL ADVICE

 Ways to Save for College

 College is expensive.
-It’s also pretty essential for most jobs in this high-tech, high creativity world.
-So it’s smart to begin saving for it as early as possible.
-Some experts predict that in 20 years, college could cost half a million dollars.
-So whether you're saving for your own or for a loved one's education, you're making a worthwhile investment.
+For many careers in this high-tech, high creativity world, education is not just a pathway to success; it's almost a necessity.
+It's a good idea to begin planning and saving for higher education as early as possible.
+Some experts predict that within the next couple of decades, college costs could be in the range of half a million dollars.
+Whether you're saving for your own or for a loved one's education, you're making a worthwhile investment that can be maximazed by putting you money in an account that will grow your savings.

 Money Markets Offer Liquidity